ElectricRCAircraftGuy/eRCaGuy_Peer2Peer/README.md

 ## DESCRIPTION:
  - Ideal for getting two or more microcontrollers (ex: Arduinos) to talk to each other
- - A peer-to-peer send and receive synchronous communication protocol with handshaking and auto-timeout, that requires only 2 pins (any 2 pins) per peer and no additional timers, and no interrupts whatsoever (but can optionally use them for increased performance).
+ - A peer-to-peer send and receive synchronous half-duplex communication protocol with handshaking and auto-timeout, that requires only 2 pins (any 2 pins) per peer and no additional timers, and no interrupts whatsoever (but can optionally use them for increased performance).
  - Use this library in place of SPI, standard Serial, or I2C (AKA IIC, Wire, or 2-Wire), when you don't want to be required to use hardware-specific pins.
  - Use in place of SoftwareSerial when you want to be able to receive without having to use Pin Change Interrupts.